What electives should I take?

 Encourage your classmate to reach out to the LAW office, physician and family support program (PFSP), or a trusted mentor.
 In addition, the LAW office is a confidential space where you can discuss your concerns about a classmate and we can explore potential solutions to optimize support.

 I'm feeling drained, tired and not myself.
 What should I do?

 About 25 per cent of students will at some point have problems with mental health, ranging anywhere from burnout to severe depression.
 Remember that you have a support system around you where you can go for help.

-I just broke up with my significant other and am falling behind in my studying.
-I'm not sure that I can write my exam this week.
+I'm not sure that I can write my exam this week due to a personal/health crisis.
 What should I do?

 If you are either behind in your studying for personal or health reasons and don't feel up to writing an exam, it is better for you to defer an exam than to attempt to write it and fail.
-Please come to the LAW office and we can help with your request.
+Please come to the LAW office and we can discuss your situation and provide support.